timelinize/timelinize/README.md

 ## License

 This project is licensed with AGPL.
 I chose this license because I do not want others to make proprietary or commercial software using this package.
 The point of this project is liberation of and control over one's own, personal data, and I want to ensure that this project won't be used in anything that would perpetuate the walled garden dilemma we already face today.
-Even if this project's official successor has proprietary source code, I can ensure it will stay aligned with my values and the project's original goals.
+Even if the future of this project ever has proprietary source code, I can ensure it will stay aligned with my values and the project's original goals.